 These deficient AML and BSA policies and procedures prevented MYSB from effectively identifying and investigating suspicious activity linked to crypto-related accounts.
 This lack of visibility into risky transaction also meant the bank could not send suspicious activity reports (SARs) to the Financial Crimes Enforcement Network (FinCEN).

-Under the enforcement action, MYSB must now implement a number of measures to update its AML and Bank Secrecy Act (BSA) compliance programs.
+Under the enforcement action, MYSB must now implement a number of measures to update its AML and The Bank Secrecy Act (BSA) is U.S. legislation aimed toward ...
+More (BSA) compliance programs.
 While no monetary penalties were assessed in this first-ever crypto-related enforcement action against a bank, it sends a strong message to the financial service industry.
-MYSB will face increased business costs related to ensuring their compliance programs adequately address all corrective actions mandated by the enforcement action.
+MYSB will face increased business costs related to ensuring their compliance programs adequately In a cryptocurrency context, an address is a cryptographic k...
+More all corrective actions mandated by the enforcement action.

 In short, within 30 days the Order requires MYSB’s Board of Directors to:

 - Appoint a Compliance Committee to monitor and oversee the bank’s compliance with the Order’s provisions

 - Ensure the bank develops, implements and adheres to a written comprehensive training program that educates all appropriate bank employees and board members on their responsibilities under the BSA

 - Ensure the bank implements an independent BSA audit

 - Ensure the bank implements and adheres to a comprehensive written program that appropriately monitors and reports suspicious activity